tetsuok/mypy/docs/source/faq.rst

 *************

 Yes.
 Mypy is free software, and it can also be used for commercial and proprietary projects.
-Mypy is available under the MIT license.
+Mypy is available under the MIT license and the PSF 2 License.

 Can I use duck typing with mypy?
 ********************************